techie-joe/library/markdown/index.md

 # Markdown Syntaxes

+Markdown is a light-weight markup language with plain text formatting syntax.
+It's often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 Tips and tricks on mastering markdown syntaxes
 ---

-Markdown is a lightweight markup language with plain text formatting syntax.
-It's often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 Here are some key elements of Markdown syntax:

 ```md
 # Header 1